missionpinball/mpf-docs/versions/understanding.rst

 Understanding MPF version numbering
 ===================================

-This document explains how version numbering works in MPF.
+This page explains how version numbering works in MPF, and how the MPF documentation versions map to the MPF versions.

 MPF is a work-in-progress and under constant development.
 The core developers spend about 40 hours a week working on MPF with multiple fixes and enhancements made every day.

-We release a new version of MPF about every 8 weeks.
+We release a new version of MPF about every 2-3 months.
 (See the full release history :doc:`here <history>`).

 MPF versions follow a standard called `semantic versioning <http://semver.org/>`_ which uses a MAJOR.MINOR.PATCH version number format.
 For example, the version number ``0.31.8`` is major version 0, minor version 31, and patch number 8.

 .. note::

    Version numbers in MPF are numeric, not mathematical decimals.
-In other words, MPF 0.30.0 is "zero point thirty", which is not the same as "0.3.0" which is "zero point three".
-Also, 0.30.0 is 27 versions newer than 0.3.0.
+In other words, MPF 0.30 is "zero point thirty", which is not the same as "0.3" which is "zero point three".
+Also, 0.30 is 27 versions newer than 0.3.

 All the MAJOR versions of MPF start with "0" because we have not yet released a "1." version.

-MPF features and configuration files can change between MINOR versions, meaning there could be changed between (for example) MPF 0.30.x and 0.31.x.
+MPF features and configuration files can change between MINOR versions.
+For example, there were significant changes between versions 0.21 and 0.30.

 The PATCH versions are bug fixes only which do not have functional or config file changes.
 So 0.30.0, 0.30.1, and 0.30.11 are all the same in terms of documentation and features.
 (Also 0.30.11 is ten patches newer than 0.30.1.)